liu3zhenlab/teaching/PLPTH813Bioinformatis/2019/homework/README.md

 ### Howework
-Homework assignments will be deposited here.
+Homework assignments will be posted here.

 **Notes**
 After you finish your homework, please print it out and turn in the homework in class.